Skrull: Empire-changing events

 In retaliation, the Skrull Emperor Dorrek VII dispatched Kl'rt, a Skrull transformed into the Super-Skrull, to Earth to defeat the Fantastic Four.
 Kl'rt possessed the combined powers of the entire Fantastic Four (as well as shape-shifting and hypnotism), and he held the team at bay until Mister Fantastic discovered the source of his power and used a device to jam the ray which powered the Super-Skrull; the Human Torch imprisoned him inside a crater.
 The Super-Skrull posed as Franklin Storm after transporting him to the Skrull Throneworld, and battled the Fantastic Four as the Invincible Man.
 Another Skrull killed Storm by attaching a bomb to his chest before he was transported back.
 The Fantastic Four later traveled to Tarnax IV and found the Skrull (Warlord Morrat) responsible for Storm's murder.
-Skrulls were involved in other events, such as sending the Super-Skrull to battle Captain Mar-Vell, and abducting the Thing as a contestant in the Skrull Games.
+Skrulls were involved in other events, such as sending the Super-Skrull to battle Captain Marvel, and abducting the Thing as a contestant in the Skrull Games.

 Later, the cosmic being Uatu the Watcher adjudicated a duel between champions from both races, Colonel Bel-Dann of the Kree and Warlord Raksor of the Skrulls.
 After one year of conflict, the duel remained deadlocked and was ultimately abandoned, without resolution.
 Years later, during a conflict with Xandar that included the Fantastic Four and the Champions of Xandar, Emperor Dorrek VII's wife, Empress R'klll, staged a coup, killed him and become ruling Empress.